azvis2021/azvis2021.github.io/index.md

 ### What's happening during the week

-Our satellite event will host viewing options for all of the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 6:00am-1:30pm daily (additional details forthcoming).
+Our satellite event will host viewing options for all of the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 6:00am-1:30pm MST daily (additional details forthcoming).

 We plan to reserve space for the week in the [Biosciences Research Laboratories (BSRL)](https://bsrl.arizona.edu/content/floorplans) and the adjacent [Health Sciences Innovation Building (HSIB)](https://uahs.arizona.edu/scheduling/tucson-hsib).